Muftawu/Pygame-Bubble-Sort/README.md

 the result is used to draw 'n' number of circles for the 'n' radius given, of course in ascending order.

-Thus, circles with least or small radius's are drawn first before circles of large radiuses
+Thus, circles with least or small radi are drawn first before circles of large radiuses